malaschitz/little-golem-doc/content/en/Games/oceans.md

 ## Variants

-On LittleGolem, the basic variant is played without wild cards.
+On LittleGolem, the basic variant is played with 2 wild cards (jokers).
 Other possible variants are:
-- play with 54 cards (jokers)
+- play without wild cards (52 card deck)
 - deuces are also wild cards
-- play with 65 cards (5 suits) for 13 games
+- play with 65 cards (5 suits) for 13 hands instead of 11
-- mini version where everyone has half a deck of cards (26) for 5 games
+- mini version where everyone has half a deck of cards (26) for 5 games or 27 cards (one joker in deck).

 ## Links